 DAY TWO – TRAVEL TO AKCHOUR

-Day Two of our two-week Morocco itinerary started early as we piled into our bus and made the 7-hour drive north east to Akchour.
+Day Two of our Morocco 2-week itinerary started early as we piled into our bus and made the 7-hour drive north east to Akchour.
 We swiftly left the built-up city behind and watched the landscape change from flat aridity to craggy red cliffs and green valleys.
 This area is a national park popular with hikers; we were told there were some waterfalls we could hike to but sadly due to a few unexpected delays, and the fact that it was winter and the days were shorter, we didn’t arrive before it got dark, so no waterfalls for us.
 But if you’re planning your trip in summer, it might be worth checking them out.

 We stayed: Ermitage d’Akchour, a charming ecolodge nestled in the mountains.
 As we were in the north, and it was winter, this place was FREEZING!
 I expected some night-time chill but nothing to this level, and if you’re visiting Morocco in the winter I strongly recommend you bring plenty of changes of warm clothes!